TheContext/website/content/episodes/17-dot-net.md

   <source src="https://artemzin.com/static/thecontext/episodes/The.Context.episode.17.mp3" type="audio/mpeg">
 </audio>

+Artur chatted with Dmitry Savchenko about C#, .NET and everything in between.

 The reason is simple — we are changing our jobs as Android developers to be real enterprise professionals.
 Prepare for next episodes about macOS AppKit, Linux kernel, Go microservices and Plan 9 vs. Inferno.
 And maybe gardening at some point.
 Also — April Fools!